TREASURIES-Yields hit two-year highs on more hawkish Fed

 "Even over the course of the first two weeks of January, the second week of Fedspeak in terms of the tone and the seniority of the officials that sounded more hawkish than they did in December grew quickly," said Jim Vogel, an interest rate strategist at FHN Financial in Memphis, Tennessee.

-The two-year yield is up 28 bps in January, set for its biggest monthly rise since December 2009.
+The two-year yield is up 31 bps in January, on track for its biggest monthly rise since December 2009.

-The yield curve between two-year and 10-year notes US2US10=TWEB was little changed on the day at 81 basis points.
+The yield curve between two-year and 10-year notes US2US10=TWEB steepened one basis point to 82 basis points.

 The Fed is not expected to raise rates when it meets next week, though it is likely to indicate that a rate increase is likely as soon as March.